Panzerschrek/U-00DC-Sprache/Build system.md

 ### Build process

-At start of a build process the root build file (a Ü source) is compiled for host system into a shared library.
+At start of a build process (at the build system executable invocation) the root build file (an Ü source) is compiled for host system into a shared library.
 Such compilation is very limited - only one file can be used (but other files may be imported), no dependencies are allowed except Ü standard library, build system-specific headers and dependencies which may be directly imported.
 This build root file should provide a specific function, which returns a declarative list of build targets, dependencies, maybe other information.
 Then the shared library created on previous step is dynamically loaded by the build system executable and this specific function is called in order to obtain all information necessary.